-They should not be mixed with central nervous system (CNS) depressants.
+They should not be mixed with antidepressant, anti-anxiety, or seizure medications.

 When taken together, the combination can make you too drowsy.

-Gotu kola should be used with caution by anyone with a history of liver problems or skin cancer, and should not be taken by women who are pregnant.
-(33)
+Gotu kola should be used with caution by anyone with a history of liver problems or skin cancer.

 Gotu kola has a long history of safe use as both an herbal remedy and a food throughout much of Asia.

-Although it’s a relaxant herb, it unfortunately gets confused with kola nut, a caffeine-containing plant that’s similar in name only.
+Although it’s a relaxant herb, it sometimes gets confused with kola nut, a caffeine-containing plant that’s similar in name only.

-Gotu kola is mainly used in the West for healing varicose veins and skin conditions but one of its main traditional uses — as a brain tonic — is often overlooked.
+In the West, gotu kola is mainly used for healing varicose veins and skin conditions and, unfortunately, one of its main traditional uses — as a brain tonic — is often overlooked.

-Gotu kola can improve your mood and memory, protect your brain from toxins and free radical damage, and help keep you mentally sharp for life.
+Gotu kola can improve mood and memory, protect the brain from toxins and free radical damage, and preserve mental sharpness.

-Consider gotu kola supplements or tea if you are looking for a cognitive enhancer that smooths away the edges of stress, anxiety, or insomnia.
+Consider gotu kola supplements or tea if you are looking for a cognitive enhancer that also helps reduce stress, anxiety, or insomnia.

 Recommended: Upgrading brain health is key to making your brain work better.